 Spores, division and rooting

-Most plants propagate through their flowers.
-But with ferns there’s nothing for the bees to do.
-Ferns don’t produce flowers!
-Luckily there are other ways of conquering the world.
-Some cultivars even produce bulbils: the babies just grow in balls on the leaf.
-Ferns are part of a very big family: there are 40,000 species.
-With most cultivars spores develop on the underside of the leaf.
-When the spores are ripe, the protective membrane tears open.
-The spores then try to find a suitable spot to grow on the ground.
-You can also expand the family by division or by rooting the rhizomes.
-Spring is the perfect time for this.
+Most plants propagate through their flowers, but with ferns there’s nothing for the bees to do as they don't produce flowers.
+Luckily there are other ways of conquering the world, and ferns are very successful plants: they're part of a big family of over 40,000 species.
+Ferns produce spores on the underside of the leaf, and when they are ripe, the protective membranes tear open and the spores try to find a suitable spot to grow on the ground.

 A few fern cultivars propagate with bulbils.
-These are tissue nodules on the leaf that can grow into a new plant.
-Sometimes there are dozens of them.
-With the European chain fern, for example, the bulbils get bigger and bigger and the leaf becomes so heavy that it sags down.
-When the bulbil touches the ground the mini-roots can fasten onto the soil in order to start life independently.
-With the sensitive fern, also known as the bead fern, the bulbil falls off the leaf when it’s large enough, and settles in a new spot to grow.
+These are nodules on the leaf that grow into an entire new plant.
+The bulbils on the leaves of the European chain fern, for example, get so heavy that they pull the leaf down.
+Once the bulbil touches the ground, its mini-roots fasten onto the soil and start life independently.
+With the sensitive fern, the bulbil falls off the leaf when it’s large enough, and settles in a new spot to grow.
 Then the mother fern’s work is done.

 Help with propagation

-You can wait until the bulbil is big enough and makes its own way in the world, but you can also help it along:
+Wait until the bulbil is big enough and can make its own way in the world, or help it along:

 - Carefully remove the leaf with ripe bulbils from the fern.